UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 <!-- markdownlint-disable MD013 --><!-- Indeed a long title, hence will break 80 characters per line -->

-??? seealso "Exercise 4.5: Can `grep` detect which files-with-a-certain-extension contain a match?"
+??? seealso "(optional) Exercise 4.5: Can `grep` detect which files-with-a-certain-extension contain a match?"

     <!-- markdownlint-enable MD013 -->